Patrick Maurice Burke Roche, 6th Baron Fermoy

 Charles Christopher Courtenay, 17th Earl of Devon was born on 18 July 1916.1 He was the son of Reverend Frederick Leslie Courtenay, 16th Earl of Devon and Marguerite Silva.1 He married Sybil Venetia Taylor, daughter of Captain John Vickris Taylor and Sybil Mary Hopkinson, on 29 July 1939.1 He died on 19 November 1998 at age 82.1

-He was educated at Winchester College, Winchester, Hampshire, England.1 He succeeded to the title of 17th Earl of Devon [E., 1553] on 19 June 1935.1 He succeeded to the title of 13th Baronet Courtenay [E., 1645] on 19 June 1935.1 He was educated at Royal Military College, Sandhurst, Berkshire, England.1 He fought in the Second World War, where he was wounde and was mentioned in despatches.1 He gained the rank of Captain in the service of the Coldstream Guards.1
+He was educated at Winchester College, Winchester, Hampshire, EnglandG.1 He succeeded as the 17th Earl of Devon [E., 1553] on 19 June 1935.1 He succeeded as the 13th Baronet Courtenay [E., 1645] on 19 June 1935.1 He was educated at Royal Military College, Sandhurst, Berkshire, EnglandG.1 He fought in the Second World War, where he was wounde and was mentioned in despatches.1 He gained the rank of Captain in the Coldstream Guards.1

 Children of Charles Christopher Courtenay, 17th Earl of Devon and Sybil Venetia Taylor